spence3033/CSE381-portfolio/README.md

 #### a.
 Are arrays made up of all equal elements the worst-case input, the bestcase input, or neither?

+This is the best case senario because you would discover every pivot is in the correct position.

 #### b.
 Are strictly decreasing arrays the worst-case input, the best-case input, or neither?

+This would be the worst case senario because you would have to switch the item-from-left and the item-from-right recusively the most times than in any other senario.